Who is eligible to receive a Summit of Light sponsored mini sabbatical?

 But if in doubt as to whether or not you may be eligible, please contact us.

-No. Given the purpose for a sabbatical, a Summit of Light sponsored mini sabbatical is limited to adults only — married (biblical definition) ministers and their own spouses, or single ministers.
+Typically, we do not.
+Given the purpose for a sabbatical, a Summit of Light sponsored mini sabbatical is usually limited to adults only — married (biblical definition) ministers and their own spouses, or single ministers.
 But the coronavirus pandemic has caused all of us to revisit the way we have been used to serving.
 So, contact us to see if it might be possible for a minor child(ren) to accompany their parent(s) on a sponsored mini sabbatical.

 Are Summit of Light sponsored mini sabbaticals really free?

 free!
 Summit of Light pays for the lodging and all meals during the time of a sponsored sabbatical.
 We are able to do this because of the faithful contributions we receive from our monthly donors, as well as the generous financial gifts we receive occasionally from others.
 And unless a contributor indicates their gift is to be used for a specific purpose, 100% is used to sponsor a mini sabbatical for a pastor, minister, or missionary.